Danilo1301/GTASA_libGiroflexVSL/README_EN.md

 * ../FILES/CLEO - com.rockstargames.gtasa / files  / cleo / mod.csi
 * CLEO 2.0.1 - storage/emulated/0/cleo / mod.csi

+(Don't forget to restart the game to apply the changes)

 <h3>Menu too much to the left</h3>

 To change the menu's position, you need to enable the edit mode in: "Options" > "Mods Settings" > "Giroflex VSL - Edit mode"